Highlighting car touring holidays at Classic Motor Show in Birmingham

-Eleven tourism businesses from the island of Ireland joined Tourism Ireland at the Classic Motor Show over the weekend.
+Seven tourism businesses from the island of Ireland joined Tourism Ireland at the Classic Motor Show at the NEC in Birmingham.

-Vanessa Markey, Tourism Ireland’s head of Great Britain, said: “The Classic Motor Show was another excellent opportunity to highlight our superb driving routes, including the Grand Tour of Kildare and Wicklow, the Causeway Coastal Route and the Wild Atlantic Way.
-Tourism Ireland is actively promoting longer-stay holidays and encouraging British travellers to come and discover the island of Ireland by car.
+Julie Wakley, Tourism Ireland’s Head of Great Britain, said: “The Classic Motor Show was an excellent opportunity to highlight our superb driving routes, including the Wild Atlantic Way, Causeway Coastal Route and Ireland’s Ancient East.
+As we restart tourism from overseas, Tourism Ireland is encouraging British travellers to come and discover the island of Ireland by car.
 Visitors who use a car on holidays tend to stay longer, spend more and are more likely to visit more than one region.
+Our message is we cannot wait to welcome back British visitors for a fantastic driving holiday experience."

 Notes To Editors